waacton/Desu/README.md

 # Desu
 Wacton.Desu provides a .NET interface to [JMdict](http://www.edrdg.org/jmdict/j_jmdict.html) (Japanese-multilingual dictionary), with a data structure that does not rely on magic strings.
-All JMdict elements have object representations where appropriate
+All JMdict elements have object representations where appropriate.

 ## How to use
 Can be installed as a [NuGet package](https://www.nuget.org/packages/Wacton.Desu/):